1backend/1backend/docs-source/docs/built-in-services/user-svc.md

 Every service you write needs to [register](/docs/1backend-api/register) at startup, or [log in](/docs/1backend-api/login) with the credentials it saves and manages if it's already registered.
 Just like a human.

 A service account is not an admin account, it's a simple user level account.
 You might wonder how service-to-service calls work then.
+The answer is permits.

-## Service to service calls
+## Permits

 Most endpoints on 1Backend can only be called by administrators by default.